DoD-Platform-One/bigbang/charter/packages/sonarqube/Architecture.md

 ### Storage

-Persistant storage can be enabled by setting the following values in the bigbang chart:
+Persistent storage can be enabled by setting the following values in the bigbang chart:

 ```yaml
 addons: